-For Norse paganism nature and landscape was and is a fundamental part of worship.
+For Norse paganism nature and landscape was and is a fundamental part of Asatru worship.
 The Norse pagans did have internal as well as external places of worship, and I will go through some of the sources below.
-A new temple (Hof) therefore needs to be fully integrated with the landscape and external functions as well as fulfilling internal function of the temple.
+A new temple (Hof) therefore needs to be fully integrated with the landscape and external functions as well as fulfilling internal worship of the temple.
 To a wider context a Hof also needs to perform an outward symbolic role for the Asatru congregation.

-For more than a millennia no known temples have been built to the Norse gods, so it can be difficult to find sources for the exact use of spaces, it’s rituals, symbolism and accommodation of the old religion (Gamla Sid).
-Any new temple buildings have the potential to become a new building archetype for pagan temples.
+For more than a millennia no known pagan temples have been built to the Norse gods, so it can be difficult to find sources for the exact use of spaces, it’s rituals, symbolism and accommodation of the old religion (Gamla Sid).
+Any new pagan temple buildings have the potential to become a new building archetype for pagan temples.
 A link to the ideas and functions of the ancient temples should be a fundamental aim of new temple designs in order to maintain a dialogue with the past.

-Resources for temple designs include the Edda and the Icelandic sagas, “Edda” and “Heimskringla” by Snorri Sturluson are especially valuable resources.
+Resources for Asatru pagan temple designs include the Edda and the Icelandic sagas, “Edda” and “Heimskringla” by Snorri Sturluson are especially valuable resources.
 Folklore associated with historically pagan, now Christian, holidays.
 Especially days associated with solstices and equinoxes.
 The archaeology of pagan temples, especially from Uppsala in Sweden and Norwegian Stave-churches can be explored.
 The travel logs of Ahmad ibn Fadlan (10th century) gives some ritual descriptions but little in terms of buildings, and the same can be said of “Germanica” by Gaius Cornelius Tacitus.
 There is also a chronicle written by Thietmar of Merseburg about sacrifices at Lejre, after 994AD.
 The best source has been the descriptions of Adam from Bremen of the Temple of Gamle Uppsala (1075).

 “Níu man ek heima, níu íviðjur, mjötvið mæran, fyr mold neðan.”